Feri3264/QueryGen/README.md

 - **Clean Architecture + CQRS** → Highly maintainable and testable.
 - **Switchable LLM Providers** → Currently using an external API but can switch to local models.
 - **Regex-based Query Extraction & Validation** → Ensures query correctness.
+- **Preview Query** → Before executing on the actual database, QueryGen allows users to preview the generated SQL query, ensuring full control and safety.

 ---